 Fly from Atta Lodge via Fairview airstrip to Georgetown and take opt for the perfect climax to your adventure.
 Kaieteur Falls is an absolute essential.
 From Georgetown you can reach the waterfall via a small Cessna plane that needs to be pre-booked and fly to the Kaieteur National Park.
 The 741 feet tall waterfall is sure to make it onto your list of ‘best sights ever seen’.
 This half day activity includes a two-hour nature walk and can be expanded to a full day which includes island time at Baganara Resort.
 Real thrill-seekers can extend their tour and take the 5-day overland trek to get to the falls, but you will have to make more time for that and book in advance.

 When do I go and how do I get there?

 Travel Better in Guyana: Guyana is working hard to conserve its vibrant wildlife and ecosystems and protect its culture and heritage.
 We realize that it is often difficult to understand how you can support these aims and make a difference when you travel.
-That’s why we’ve set out to help you by creating Visitor Guidelines for Sustainable Travel.
 All passionate globetrotters, curious culture seekers, and bold adventurers are encouraged to do all you can, to leave a positive impact on the people and places you visit in Guyana